israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 >```

 One can think of an object as an *associative array* (a.k.a. map, dictionary, hash, lookup table).
+The keys in this array are the names of the object's properties.

 ### Operator Precedence